 - 1 cup loosely packed fresh basil leaves

 - 1/8 teaspoon pepper

 - Roll pastry to fit a 9-in. tart pan or pie plate; place in pan.
 Do not prick.
 Line pastry shell with a double thickness of heavy-duty foil.

 - Bake at 450° for 5 minutes.
 Remove foil; bake 8 minutes more.
 Remove from the oven.
 Reduce heat to 375°.
 Sprinkle 1/2 cup mozzarella over the hot crust.

 - Cut each tomato into eight wedges; remove seeds.
 Arrange over cheese.

 - In a food processor, process the basil and garlic until coarsely chopped; sprinkle over tomatoes.

 - Combine mayonnaise, Parmesan, pepper and the remaining mozzarella; spoon over basil.
-Bake, uncovered, for 20-25 minutes or until the cheese is browned and bubbly.
-Yield: 8 servings.
+Bake, uncovered, until the cheese is browned and bubbly, 20-25 minutes.